 The formal name for the independent review organization is the Independent Review Entity.
 It is sometimes called the IRE.

-The independent review organization is an independent organization hired by Medicare.
-It is not connected with us and is not a government agency.
-This organization decides whether the decision we made is correct or if it should be changed.
+The independent review organization is an independent organization hired by decides whether the decision we made is correct or if it should be changed.
 Medicare oversees its work.